-We need to take an active approach to promoting good behaviour, respect for others and to tackling all forms of bullying - including prejudice driven bullying and cyber-bullying.
-School staff with the support of parents, the wider community, the local authority and young people themselves, need to take effective action to prevent bullying happening in the first place.
-A preventative approach helps our school to safeguard the well-being of the pupils and staff as well as playing their part in creating a society in which we all treat each other with dignity and respect.
+We need to take an active approach to promoting good behaviour, respect for others and to tackling all forms of bullying - including prejudice driven bullying (recorded with the Local Authority) and cyber-bullying.
+Academy staff with the support of parents, the wider community, the local authority and young people themselves, need to take effective action to prevent bullying happening in the first place.
+A preventative approach helps our Academies to safeguard the wellbeing of the pupils and staff as well as playing their part in creating a society in which we all treat each other with dignity and respect.

-When bullying does occur the school needs to respond promptly and firmly.
+When bullying does occur the Academy needs to respond promptly and firmly.
 We need to apply disciplinary sanctions as necessary.
 We need to work with bullies so that they are held to account for their actions and accept responsibility for the harm they have caused.
 We need to, as well, support those being bullied.

-The full DCSF Guidance 'Safe to Learn, Embedding anti-bullying work in schools' sets out what the law says Children's Services, Authorities and schools should do about bullying, in order to promote the well-being of young people and ensure they stay safe:
+The full DCSF Guidance 'Safe to Learn, Embedding anti-bullying work in schools' sets out what the law says Children's Services, Authorities and Academies should do about bullying, in order to promote the well-being of young people and ensure they stay safe:

-At Horizons Eduction Trust through our policies and more importantly through our actions, our pastoral care and our schemes of work we are sending a strong message to all that bullying is not acceptable in our school.
+At Horizons Education Trust through our policies and more importantly through our actions, our pastoral care and our schemes of work we are sending a strong message to all that bullying is not acceptable in our Academies.

 Pupils know that they do not need to "suffer in silence".
-All school staff and pupils have the tools and confidence they need to prevent and tackle bullying whenever and wherever it occurs and confidence in the readiness of the school's senior management, the whole school community and of course our parents to support them in doing this.
+All Academy staff and pupils have the tools and confidence they need to prevent and tackle bullying whenever and wherever it occurs and confidence in the readiness of the Academy's senior management, the whole Academy community and of course our parents to support them in doing this.